ELEVATE-Project/project-service/document/hierarchicalCategories/HIERARCHICAL_CATEGORIES_DOCUMENTATION.md

 }
 ```

-_Warning: This requires expensive path recalculation for all descendants._
+_Warning: This requires expensive level recalculation for all descendants._

 ### 6. Delete Category